Before starting a mentorship¶

 Lino applications are Django projects.

-Lino is hosted on Github.
-You need to know how to use this collaboration platform.
+Lino is hosted on GitHub and GitLab.
+You need to know how to use these collaboration platforms.

 You have read the GitHub Help pages, especially the "Bootcamp" and "Setup" sections.